Storage for the database

 ORA-27106: system pages not available to allocate memory

-Example of memory allocations calculation for a 40% PGA / 60% SGA ratio for a single database:
+Example of memory allocation calculation for a 40% PGA / 60% SGA ratio for a single database:

 Calculate total database memory (for all databases)